samjones00/docs/docs/_documentation/DigitalOcean-GitHub-Action-Mix.md

 # 'y' to process with writing files from x mix.
 ```

-Once you want to deploy, we'll need to setup our Droplet server for deployments.
+Pushing your new application to GitHub, the `build.yml` will run a `dotnet build` and `dotnet test` within the CI environment.
+For deployments, we want to get a server setup for hosting the new application.

 > `x mix release-*` are designed to be used with ServiceStack applications that were created with most `x new` project templates that follow the ServiceStack recommended project structure.
 They are designed to be a starting point that you can edit once created to suit your needs.